-One of the best steps after inpatient rehab is a Partial Hospitalization Program (PHP).
+One of the best steps in the continuum of care process, after inpatient rehab is a Partial Hospitalization Program (PHP).
 These programs offer treatment that is similar to that of inpatient, but it is typically only during the week for a portion of each day.
 This allows a person to begin slowly adjusting back into their daily life while still receiving treatment and associating with the recovery community.
 This is important, as integrating back into day to day life can be one of the most difficult aspects of recovery.

 Another step further, the person can transition into Intensive Outpatient (IOP) treatment, where they are no longer attending a facility for as much time.
 With intensive outpatient, the person will continue to receive support from professionals a few days a week, for a couple hours each visit.
 This allows the person to further integrate back into day to day life as they spend less time in treatment.

 Then, as the person’s sobriety becomes more stable, they can once again transition into a lower level of treatment, namely General Outpatient.
 At this level, the person will attend therapy sessions about once a week, which may be individual or group settings.
 This helps the individual to continue to address and handle recurring or persistent difficulties in their life and recovery.

 As mentioned above, each person’s case of addiction is unique.
 There is a multitude of factors that need to be taken into consideration when treating each individual.
 Here at Best Drug Rehabilitation, we can help you find a customized program for to treat your addiction.
 We look for a wide array of modalities to create programs that adhere to all of the person’s needs and wants in their treatment.
 Give us a call today and let us help you or your loved one begin the road to recovery.